etcd-io/etcd/CHANGELOG/README.md

 # Production recommendation

-The minimum recommended etcd versions to run in **production** are 3.3.18+, 3.4.2+, v3.5.3+.
+The minimum recommended etcd versions to run in **production** are v3.4.8+ and v3.5.4+.
 Refer to the [versioning policy](https://etcd.io/docs/v3.5/op-guide/versioning/) for more details.

 ### v3.5 data corruption issue